jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 ### Podcast Questions

-Listen to the FLOSS podcast number 88 with [Linus Torvalds - http://twit.tv/show/floss-weekly/88](http://twit.tv/show/floss-weekly/88 "FLOSS Linus Torvald")

-  *  ~6:32 Who is Linus Torvalds?
-  *  ~6:54 Where did he create Linux?
-  *  ~7:30 What did Unix have that other operating systems didn't at that time?
-  *  ~10:02 Within a few months of Linux first release roughly how many people were interested in Linux?
-  *  ~10:30 About what month and what year did this happen?
-  *  ~10:40-13:30 What was the initial inspiration to create the Linux Kernal as an open source project?
-  *  ~13:30-14:00 Why was it licensed under the GPL license?
-  *  ~20:48 Why didn't Linus want to work for a Linux company?
-  *  ~41:00 More than the technology hurdle what else is needed to get into Linux Kernel Development?
-  *  ~46:10 What is the way to become a great programmer?
-  *  ~51:17 What is Linus' farewell message to the audience?
+* TBA

 ### Lab

-  * You will need to some research and find the download links for the Linux and BSD based distors below and install them in VirtualBox.
-Complete the install and launch a text editor and type your name, the name of the Linux distro, and the message "Hello World."
+  * You will need to do some research and find the download links for the Linux and BSD based distros below and install them in VirtualBox.
+Complete each install and launch a text editor and type your name, the name of the Linux distro, and the message "Hello World."
 Assume each instance listed below is 64-bit version.
+Take a screen shot of each successful install.

     + Debian Based
         - Ubuntu 15.04 Desktop edition